 Galapagos Islands Facts

-- In addition to this, the larger islands and the numerous smaller bodies comprising the archipelago formed in a quite fascinating location.
-That holds true due to the fact that this marvel of Nature straddles the equator.
-Therefore, part of the remarkable archipelago lies in the Northern Hemisphere, while the rest lies in the Southern Hemisphere.
+- Both the larger islands and the numerous smaller bodies comprising the archipelago additionally formed in a quite fascinating portion of the globe.
+That holds true due to the coincidental fact that this marvel of Nature roughly straddles the equator.

-- Further, the studies of this breathtaking location by Charles Darwin played a pivotal role in the development of his theory of evolution.
-Due to the incomprehensible value this archipelago holds to science, it now holds several distinctions.
-The islands themselves no comprise the Galapagos National Park, and the surrounding waters form Galapagos Marine Reserve.
+- Due to the incomprehensible value the Galapagos Islands hold to science, it now holds several distinctions.
+The islands themselves now comprise the Galapagos National Park, and the surrounding waters form the awesome Galapagos Marine Reserve.

 Related Articles